Wynn Alan Bruce, climate activist who self-immolated on Earth Day

 If you are experiencing feelings of distress and isolation, or are struggling to cope, The Samaritans in Spain offers support; you can speak to someone for free over the phone, in confidence.

-In Spain call FREEPHONE 900 525 100 between 10am and 10pm to talk to a trained listener in total confidence or email: [email protected]
+In Spain call FREEPHONE 900 525 100 between 10am and 10pm to talk to a trained listener in total confidence or email: [email protected]spain.com

 If you need to talk to someone after 10pm, please call the low cost UK Samaritans overseas line on 0044 330 094 5717 which operates a 24hr service.